Honesty and Integrity: Appraisal House, Inc.

-We think of what we do as a profession.
+We consider our our business a profession.
 The rigors of becoming a licensed appraiser have become more difficult than ever before.
-That's why it goes without question these days that real estate appraisal can unquestionably be called a profession as opposed to a trade.
-In our field, as with any profession, we have a strict ethical code.
+So it goes without question in this day and age that real estate appraisal can definitely be called a profession rather than a trade.
+In our field, as with any profession, we are bound by ethical considerations.

-Appraisal House, Inc. has worked hard for its track record for performing competent and ethically superior appraisals.
+Appraisal House, Inc. has worked hard for its reputation for completing competent and ethically superior appraisals.
 Contact us today to learn more.

-There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, both sellers and buyers, or others.
-Typically the third parties are explicitly defined in the appraisal report.
-An appraiser's fiduciary roll is limited to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the job.
+Appraisers may often have fiduciary responsibilities to third parties, such as homeowners, both buyers and sellers, or others.
+Typically the third parties are clearly defined in the appraisal report.
+An appraiser's fiduciary responsibility is limited to those parties who the appraiser knows, based on the scope of work or other written parameters of the job.

-There are also ethical rules that have nothing to do with whom we share information.
-For example, appraisers must keep their work files for at least five years - at Appraisal House, Inc. you can rest assured that we stick to that rule.
+Appraisers also have standards outside of boundaries of clients and others.
+For example, appraisers must be able to produce their work files for at least five years - at Appraisal House, Inc. you can rest assured that we abide by that rule.

-We demand the highest professional integrity possible from ourselves.
-Doing orders on contingency fees is not something we can consider That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
-Another practice that's restricted is doing assignments on percentage fees.
-That is probably the appraisal professions biggest no-no, because it would tend to make appraisers up the value of homes or properties to increase their fee.
-We set ourselves to a higher standard.
-Other unethical practices may be established by state law or professional organizations to which an appraiser belongs.
+We require the highest professional integrity possible from ourselves.
+We never do assignments on contingency fees.
+That is, we don't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We don't do assignments on percentage fees.
+That is perhaps the appraisal professions most important rule, because it would invite fraudulent practices since raising the value of the home would up the fee.
+We don't do that.
+Other unethical practices may be defined by state law or professional societies that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be assured we are working hard to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be assured we are going above and beyond to provide an unbiased determination of the home or property value.

-When you order an appraisal from Appraisal House, Inc. we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.
+When you engage Appraisal House, Inc. we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.